api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

 <SearchHighlight/>

-# {{$frontmatter.title}} # Using dAPIs
+# {{$frontmatter.title}} # Using API3 data feeds

-As outlined in [what are dAPIs?](/explore/dapis/what-are-dapis), API3 has created a unified, user-friendly interface that is designed to simplify the process of obtaining data feed services.
-The API3 Market enables users to connect to a decentralized API and access the associated data feed services.
+As outlined in [what are dAPIs](/explore/dapis/what-are-dapis) API3 has created a unified, user-friendly interface that is designed to simplify the process of obtaining data feed services.
+The API3 Market enables users to connect to a decentralized API and access data feed services.
+There are two types of dAPIs:

 1- Self-funded dAPIs

 2- Managed dAPIs

-# Self-Funded dAPIs
+# Self-funded dAPIs

-Self-funded dAPIs offer developers the opportunity to experience data feeds with minimal up-front commitment, providing a low-risk option prior to using a managed dAPIs.
+Self-funded dAPIs offer developers the opportunity to experience data feeds with minimal up-front commitment, providing a low commitment and permissionless option for developers prior to using a managed dAPIs.

-### Using self-funded dAPIs
+### Using Self-funded dAPIs

-A self-funded data feed requires users to provide collateral for the sponsor wallet, activating the oracle transactions for corresponding dAPI.
-Once funds are available in the sponsor wallet, oracle updates will begin automatically.
+Self-funded data feeds requires users to provide collateral for a sponsor wallet, activating oracle transactions.
+Once funds are available in the sponsor wallet data feed updates will begin automatically.

   <img src="../assets/images/09-Visual_that_communicates_how_a_self-funded_feed_works.png" width="550px"/>

 In the same way, the data feed will stop being updated if the required funds for updates are not sufficiently available anymore.
-As users fund the sponsor wallet to activate the feed, users have the ability to self-operate data feeds.
+As users fund the sponsor wallet to activate the feed in a permissionless fashion, users have the ability to self-operate data feeds.

 ::: tip Developer info